Archean

-The Earth during the Archean was mostly a water world: there was continental crust, but much of it was under an ocean deeper than today's ocean.
-Except for some trace minerals, today's oldest continental crust dates back to the Archean.
-Much of the geological detail of the Archean has been destroyed by subsequent activity.
-The earliest known life started in the Archean.
-Life was simple throughout the Archean, mostly represented by shallow-water microbial mats called stromatolites, and the atmosphere lacked free oxygen.
+The Earth during the Archean was mostly a water world: there was continental crust, but much of it was under an ocean deeper than today's oceans.
+Except for some rare relict crystals (Hadean zircon), today's oldest continental crust dates back to the Archean.
+Much of the geological detail of the Archean has been destroyed by subsequent tectonic activity.
+The Earth's atmosphere was also vastly different in composition from today's: the prebiotic atmosphere was a reducing atmosphere rich in methane and lacking free oxygen.

+The earliest known life, mostly represented by shallow-water microbial mats called stromatolites, started in the Archean and remained simple prokaryotes (archaea and bacteria) throughout the eon.
+The earliest photosynthetic processes, especially those by early cyanobacteria, appeared in the mid/late Archean and led to a permanent chemical change in the ocean and the atmosphere after the Archean.

 Etymology and changes in classification

-The word Archean comes from the Greek word arkhē (ἀρχή), meaning 'beginning, origin'.
-It was first used in 1872, when it meant 'of the earliest geological age'.
-Before the Hadean Eon was recognized, the Archean spanned Earth's early history from its formation about 4,540 million years ago until 2,500 million years ago.
+The word Archean is derived from the Greek word arkhē (ἀρχή), meaning 'beginning, origin'.
+The Pre-Cambrian had been believed to be without life (azoic); however, fossils were found in deposits that were judged to belong to the Azoic age.
+Before the Hadean Eon was recognized, the Archean spanned Earth's early history from its formation about 4,540 Ma until 2,500 Ma.

 Instead of being based on stratigraphy, the beginning and end of the Archean Eon are defined chronometrically.
-The eon's lower boundary or starting point of 4 billion years ago is officially recognized by the International Commission on Stratigraphy.
+The eon's lower boundary or starting point of 4,031±3 Ma is officially recognized by the International Commission on Stratigraphy, which is the age of the oldest known intact rock formations on Earth.
+Evidence of rocks from the preceding Hadean Eon are therefore restricted by definition to non-rock and non-terrestrial sources such as individual mineral grains and lunar samples.